lukecrittenden/music-generation/README.md

 This example makes use of the graph traversal method for generating chord progressions.
 A GEXF file also shows the graph used for the program, although any graph linking chords (with MIDI values) may be used.

 ### Neural-network-based system
 This example makes use of an LSTM neural network for extending MIDI files.
-The neural network may be trained from a dataset of MIDI files, and this network can then extend selected MIDI files.
+The neural network is trained from a dataset of MIDI files, and this network can be used generate new music.

 Note: Any feedback would be greatly appreciated!